Bandito11/webFire-Template/README.md

 A template using Firebase and TypeScript for a simple webserver using Firebase

 # TODO:
-- Add src folder
+- Add src folder in project folder
+   - my-project
       - src
          - index.html
          - robots.txt
          - css
          - pages
          - js
          - libs
          - assets

 - robots.txt should have:
   - User-agent: *